-The sensitivity of the L. sativae eDNA method was explored on Thursday Island in May 2019 where 288 mined leaves of M. atropurpureum were randomly selected from FGG and TIH.
+The field-based sensitivity of the L. sativae eDNA method was explored on Thursday Island.
+Field-based sensitivity here refers to the proportion of leaves, all of which are known to have at some point been exposed to L. sativae DNA as a result of leaf mining, but for which the age, concentration, and level of degradation of the DNA is unknown, which yield positive detections via the eDNA test.
+Thus, the goal of this experiment was not to determine the actual threshold concentration of DNA which could be detected by the eDNA test (this was determined in the laboratory, see below), but rather to determine a realistic field measure of sensitivity, as the parameters of DNA age, concentration and degradation will almost always be unknown from field collected leaf mine samples.
+In May 2019, 288 mined leaves of M. atropurpureum were randomly selected from FGG and TIH (144 leaves at each location).
 Ninety-two leaf mines from each site were excised and placed into 2 mL Axygen® tubes with 100% ethanol.
 The remaining 52 leaves from each site were preserved onto FTA cards, following the methods described above.
-Prior to preservation, each mine was scored by its appearance as either fresh, medium or old (because mine age was not known) and checked under the microscope for any remains of a fly larva (see Table 1).
+Prior to preservation, each mine was scored by its appearance as either fresh, medium or old (since mine age was unknown) and checked under the microscope for any remains of a larva (see Table 1 for specific scoring criteria).
 The length of each leaf mine was also estimated, and categorised as short (< 20 mm), medium (20-50mm) or long (> 50mm).

-Unmined leaf samples were the same as those used during the 2019 trials of Experiment 1.
+Unmined leaf samples were the same as those used during the 2019 trials in Experiment 1.